hilaryrobles/SOC-Automation-Lab/README.md

 ## Tools Used

-- Wazuh:
+- Wazuh: An open-source cyber security platform that integrates SIEM and XDR capablities in a unique solution.
-- Shuffle:
+- Shuffle: An open-source automation platform designed to streamline and automate workflows within SOCs.
-- TheHive:
+- TheHive: An open-source incident response and case management platform.
-- VirusTotal:
+- VirusTotal: An online service that provides tools for analyzing files, URLs, domains, and IP addresses for potential security threats.

 ## Step-by-Step Guide: